google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 Copyright December 2007 Focus on the Family.
 All rights reserved.
 International copyrights secured.

 That being said, some people simply don't make new year resolutions.
 Why?
-For some, it's a fear of failure, for others, they hesitate making new year resolutions because they have given up on themselves.
+For some, it's a fear of failure, for others, they hesitate to make new year resolutions because they have given up on themselves.
 They basically have told themselves "This is just the way I am."
 I hope that's not you.
-If it is, make a new year resolution to change your attitude toward yourself!
+If it is, make a New Year Resolution to change your attitude toward yourself!